Warning: The Sync API has been deprecated. Learn more.

 Before building an app using the Sync API, you'll need to create an app with the App folder or File type permission in the App Console (Full Dropbox permission is not supported with the Sync API).
 Visit the developer guide for more information on the different types of permissions.

-If you want to see the Sync API in action, check out the Examples directory in the SDK bundle.
-There you can find a simple note-taking app that uses the Sync API to save notes to Dropbox and alerts you if the notes are updated.
+If you want to see the Sync API in action, check out the examples directory in the SDK bundle.
+There you can find a simple "Hello Dropbox" example that demonstrates the code in this tutorial, as well as a note-taking app that uses the Sync API to save notes to Dropbox and alerts you if the notes are updated.
 This app will also sync notes with the notes example included in the SDKs for other platforms.
+Here's how to build and run a sample app.